Celestial-Bai/INHERIT/README.md

 ## Predict

+The pre-trained models are the important parts of INHERIT.  **Please first download those two pre-trained models before you use INHERIT**.
+For the checkpoints of the pre-trained models we used, you can find in: [Bacteria pre-trained model download link](https://drive.google.com/drive/folders/1zMd5NL69JbnIT3T5eu824bipHddz0Uro?usp=sharing) and [Phage pre-trained model download link](https://drive.google.com/drive/folders/1Cs8SNcG0ryxsAjC-CWGDNTiV4THO-wuu?usp=sharing)

 You can use our example "test_phage.fasta" as an example to experience how INHERIT predicts them and to know how it performs.
 You can simply used：

 ```